pmascalchi/ImageJ_AutoClickerJ/README.md

 Remember that you can evaluate part of a macro in either ImageJ or Fiji, prior to a fully automated run.*

 -------------------------------------------
-Version 1.0.6 released.
+Version 1.0.7 has 2 new functions, available from macro extension only (see documentation):
+- wait until screen changes + wait until something changes within a predefined region of the screen

-Current features are:
+Version 1.0.6 features are:
 - mouse move and clicks control, including separated "Press" and "Release" actions on mouse buttons,
 - keyboard keystrokes for a-z, A-Z, 0-9 and all special characters, and "enter", "tab, "delete", "backspace", space", and "up", "down", "left", "right" arrows,
 - GUI with click coordinates preview + coordinates grabber,